 Ilulissat hotel prices (for 2) in the high season range from about 150 EUR for a simple room with a shared bathroom at a budget hotel to 350-450 EUR for the most luxurious suites at the nicest hotel.
 A double room at most mid-range hotels in summer will cost around 200 – 300 EUR per night.
 Here you can find the best deals for hotels, b&bs, and apartments.

-Many apartments and Airbnb’s are also in the same price range as hotels, but there are also some better deals with prices starting at around 100-125 EUR per night.
-But you have to book a long time in advance because those properties are always sold out first.
+Many apartments and private rentals are also in the same price range as hotels, but there are also some better deals with prices starting at around 100-125 EUR per night.
+But you have to book a long time in advance because the cheapest properties are always sold out first.

 When comparing Ilulissat hotel and accommodation rates, keep in mind the following:

 - Some hotels offer free airport/ harbor transfers.
 Some of them also have shuttles to town.

 - Some hotels include breakfast in their rates, while some others charge extra.